CT Scan of the Chest

 What is a CT scan of the chest?

 CT scan is a type of imaging test.
-It uses X-ray and computer technology to make detailed
+It uses X-rays and computer technology to make

-pictures of the organs and structures inside your chest.
-These images are more detailed
+detailed pictures of the organs and structures inside your chest.
+These images are

-than regular X-rays.
-They can give more information about injuries or diseases of
+more detailed than regular X-rays.
+They can give more information about injuries or

-called slices, of the lungs and inside the chest.
-A computer processes these images
+of the lungs and inside the chest.
+A computer processes these images and displays

 During the test, you may receive a contrast dye.
 This will make parts of your body